oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 native mobile app than with a responsive web app, and because native mobile apps offer less backward compatibility, the number of people who can access a native mobile app will likely always be more limited than the number of people who can access a responsive web app.
-Additionally, a native mobile app is limited to mobile devices.
-To provide access to your content on a laptop or desktop, you would need to develop separate native desktop software.
+Additionally, a native mobile app is limited [^limited] to mobile devices.
+To provide access to your content on a laptop or desktop, you would need to develop separate native desktop software or a responsive web app.

+[^limited]: Native mobile apps are limited to mobile devices with the exception that native iOS apps can now run on newer Macs.

 ## In Summary